transreductionist/documents.io/README.md

 ---

+Progress was all right.
+Only it went on too long.

+―James Thurber

+---

 If you find that you're spending almost all your time on theory, start turning some attention to practical things; it will improve your theories.
 If you find that you're spending almost all your time on practice, start turning some attention to theoretical things; it will improve your practice.

 ―Donald Knuth

+---

+With sixty staring me in the face, I have developed inflammation of the sentence structure and definite hardening of the paragraphs.

+―James Thurber

 ---
 It is my purpose to transmit the importance of good taste and style in programming, [but] the specific elements of style presented serve only to illustrate what benefits can be derived from "style" in general.
 In this respect I feel akin to the teacher of composition at a conservatory: He does not teach his pupils how to compose a particular symphony, he must help his pupils to find their own style and must explain to them what is implied by this.

 ---